azizsghaier111/CTF/Path to victory/README.md

 As a company staff member, you are using a web management service with a private token for authentication.
 In case of token loss, the IT team has provided a tool for token recovery, accessible through SSH.
 Your task is to leverage the provided script to recover the admin authentication token.

 ## Solution
-So this is the [exploit]{exploit.sh} that we are going to use in this challenge
+So this is the [exploit](exploit.sh) that we are going to use in this challenge

 Steps of the exploit:
 1- Creates the ~/tmp directory if it doesn't exist.